 MATERIALS AND METHODS

 2.1 Production of Soymilk Soymilk was prepared as described by Marazza et al. (2012) with slight modifications.
-Soybean (300 g) procured from Eke-Awka market Anambra state was submerged in (2 L) of distilled water for 12 hours and then dehauled.
-The dehauled soybeans was grounded with distilled water using a blender (ratio 1:4 w/v) soybean/water, and filtered with cheesecloth to obtain soybean milk.
+Soybean (300 g) procured from Eke-Awka market Anambra state was submerged in 2 L of distilled water for 12 hours and then dehauled.
+The dehauled soybeans were grounded with distilled water using a blender (ratio 1:4 w/v) soybean/water, and filtered with cheesecloth to obtain soybean milk.
 The soybean milk was boiled for 30 mins at 1000C and cooled to 400C to obtain the soymilk slurry.
 The soymilk slurry was placed in sterilization jars and sterilized in an autoclave at 1210C for 15 mins.

-2.2 Production of Probiotic Fermented Soymilk the fermented soymilk was produced as described by Westerik (2016) with slight modification.
-The Fiti satchet containing one gram of Lactobacillus rhamnosus and Streptococcus thermophilus was added to an enrichment media (10 ml peptone water) and incubated for 24 h.
+2.2 Production of Probiotic Fermented Soymilk The fermented soymilk was produced as described by Westerik (2016) with slight modification.
+The Fiti sachet containing one gram of Lactobacillus rhamnosus and Streptococcus thermophilus was added to an enrichment media (10 ml peptone water) and incubated for 24 h.
 The enriched Lactobacillus (1 ml) was aseptically transferred to the prepared and sterilized soymilk (100 ml) in different sterilized jars, and incubated for 24 hours at 40°C. The samples were collected aseptically at regular intervals (0h, 4h, 8h, 12h, 16h, 20h, and 24h) to study the various parameters.
 The unfermented soymilk without the Lactobacillus starter served as a control.
 2.3 Determination of the Proliferation of LAB in the Fermented Soymilk For each fermented soymilk sample, 1 ml was collected at intervals (0h, 4h, 8h, 12h, 16h, 20h, 24h) and phosphate buffered saline (PBS) dilutions were then plated in triplicate on selective plates; MRS media was used for the Lactobacillus rhamnosus.
 The plates were incubated in a micro aerophilic condition at 37°C for 24h.
 Viable counts were determined as cfu/ml, and an average count was recorded

 2.4 Physical and Chemical Parameters of the Fermented Soymilk The changes in the colour, odour, taste, turbidity and gas formation was monitored and noted at regular intervals (0h, 4h, 8h, 12h, 16h, 20h, 24h) by manual observation.